jonashartwig/vad-kostar-bostaden/README.md

 Information about pantbrev and lagart can be obtained here: https://www.ekonomifokus.se/bostad/juridik/lagfart-och-pantbrev Apply for lånelöfte and compare banks: consector.se

+## Translations
+Adding translations is done in two steps.
+First add a json file with country name into app/src/translations.
+Naming of those files must be the 2 letter abbreviation (e.g. gb for Great Britain).
+Those abbreviations are matched agains symbols from [flag-icons](https://github.com/lipis/flag-icons).
+The second step is to change the [languages](app/src/modules/language.ts) module.
+In that module update the object `languageToCountryMap`.
+Use the two letter country abbreviation as key and add a new object of `LanguageConfiguration`.

 ## how to run?

 ### for development